How Long Does It Take To Produce an Animation?

 Generally speaking, how long the process takes depends on the complexity of design and the level of detail needed (e.g. if the animation is 2d or 3d).
-A simple animated video with superficial details and without animated characters can be completed in under 1 weeks.
-However, more intensive scenes, with more movement and animation (like a fight scene) could take up to weeks or months.
+A simple animated video with superficial details and without animated characters can be completed in around 4 weeks.
+However, more intensive scenes, with more movement and animation (like a fight scene) could take up to few months.

 Each stage of the process is integral to the success of your animation.
 The overall aim of the process is to make your creative vision a reality.

 During the initial, preproduction stages, a few days will be set aside for the briefing, brainstorming, script writing and concept art.
 Then we need around a week for script writing (voice over and picture description).
 It’s vital from the beginning that clients provide prompt feedback to keep the project moving swiftly.

 The next stage will be 7 days for the storyboard and illustrations, followed by 10-12 days for the illustration itself. n the meantime we can work on the animatic, music and the voice over recording.
 When the illustrations are finished, we will need around two weeks for the animation itself.
 During the postproduction process, we work on the sound design, sfx and we prepare the final render.
 At the end of the animation process, you will have a quality animation of around 60-90 seconds long.

 If time is of the essence, animations can be completed quicker, but to do so is often very resource intensive, and will increase the overall cost of the project.
 However if more people are engaged in the project, then the process can be twice as fast.
 An open dialogue between the client and the design studio will ensure that everyone is on the same page, and that each stage is delivered on time.